unusualcatcher/pharmAI_backend/README.md

 ```
 ### 3. Install Dependencies

-With your virtual environment active, install the required packages after opening the root directory (the one containing the manage.py file) in your terminal:
+With your virtual environment active, install the required packages after opening the project root directory (the one containing the manage.py file) in your terminal:
 ```
 pip install -r requirements.txt
 ```